legiongis/karstography/docs/analyzing-wcrs.rst

 Any time a new well is drilled, a detailed geological log is made, recording the depth and composition of each sedimentary layer that is encountered on the way down.
 This information is recorded in a Well Construction Report (WCR) which is then submitted to the state.
 After examining many of these drill logs, the CSP determined it would be possible to detect evidence of karstic activity in the well by looking for specific geologic layers and terminology.

 In the state of Wisconsin, all post-1989 well-drilling and sample records are stored in a publicly accessible database, called the `Groundwater Retrieval Network <https://dnr.wi.gov/topic/Groundwater/grn.html>`_.
-Therefore, finding evidence of karst activity in post-1989 wells was undertaken as a data download and algorithmic analysis.
+Therefore, finding evidence of karstic activity in post-1989 wells was undertaken as a data download and algorithmic analysis.

 However, to evaluate wells that were drilled prior to 1989, we had to turn to scanned images of historic WCRs.
 These WCRs exist as PDF files maintained by the `Wisconsin Geological & Natural History Survey <https://wgnhs.wisc.edu>`_ (WGNHS).
 We requested all of the historic WCRs for Crawford County, and received `1,136 PDFs <http://ftp.legiongis.com/wcr-crawford>`_.